 - Beneath the Earth: The Shadow City, of course.
 The website demonstrates all the research that went into making it viable.
 The third book moves to the catacombs of Paris.

-- Brutal Honesty: Why the girls think Oona is rude.
+- Brutal Honesty: Why the girls often think Oona is rude.

-- Leads to Big Ego, Hidden Depths: Oona honestly didn't realize that people see her as mean and rude until Ananka pointed it out to her.
+- Leads to Big Ego, Hidden Depths: Oona honestly didn't realize that people see her as mean and rude until Ananka pointed it out to her—Oona truly felt that she was just being honest.

-- Delinquents: Luz makes illegal weapons, Oona forges and is a master computer hacker, and Kiki is a thief.
+- Delinquents: Luz makes illegal weapons, Oona's a forger and master computer hacker, and Kiki is a thief.
 And they're Girl Scouts.

-- Everybody Knew Already: In the third book, Ananka finds herself falling in love with Betty's boyfriend, Kaspar—or at least she ''thought'' she was falling in love with him.
-In the end, the other Irregulars reveal that they already knew she had a crush on him, as she didn't really do anything to hide it (even Betty knew, but she was okay with it).
-Ananka eventually gets over her crush on Kaspar and presumably starts going out with a guy named Hector, who, as described by Oona and Iris, the youngest of the Irregulars, is essentially a male version of Ananka.
+- Everybody Knew Already: In the third book, Ananka finds herself falling in love with Betty's boyfriend, Kaspar—or she at least thought she was falling in love with him.
+When Ananka finally confesses, the other Irregular reveals that they already knew Ananka had a crush on Kaspar—at first, Ananka assumes that Iris told them, but Luz, Oona and Dee Dee point out that Ananka didn't really do anything to hide the she had a crush on him, so it wasn't really that hard for them to figure it.
+Ultimately, Ananka gets over her feeligns for Kaspar and presumably starts going out with a guy named Hector, who, as described by Oona and Iris, is essentially a male version of Ananka.

-- Everything's Better with Princesses : In both the literal and figurative, highschool social stature sense.
-The book notes that there are so many deposed Eastern European princesses that no New York high class social circle would be complete without one.
+- Everything's Better with Princesses: In both the literal and figurative (high school social status) sense.
+The first book notes that there are so many deposed Eastern European princesses that no New York City high-class social circle would be complete without one.

 - Evil Princess: Sidonia.

-- The Fellowship Has Ended: In the first book, after solving the drug smuggling ring in the Shadow City, the gang sells the patent to an invention they use to explore the city, split the profits and (for the most part) go their separate ways.
-Later on Kiki Strike reunites them to stop Sidonia.
+- The Fellowship Has Ended: In the first book, after solving the drug-smuggling ring in the Shadow City, the gang sells the patent to an invention they use to explore the city, split the profits, and (for the most part) go their separate ways.
+Kiki later reunites them to help her stop Sidonia.

-- Girl Scouts are Morally Ambiguous: Or at least too fond of illegal or questionable activities to fit in well, which is why Kiki seeks them out at the beginning of Shadow City.
+- Girl Scouts are Morally Ambiguous: Or, at the very least, far too fond of illegal and/or questionably-legal activities to fit in well, which is why Kiki seeks them out at the beginning of Shadow City.

-- Mineral MacGuffin: The ring Kiki has to steal.
+- Mineral MacGuffin: The ring Kiki has to steal in the first book.

 - Mysterious Past: It's hard for Ananka to tell who or what Kiki is because she won't let on.